What made you choose Imperial?

-Programming, playing around with Raspberry Pis and robots, working in group most of the time.
+Programming, playing around with Raspberry Pis and robots, working in groups most of the time.
 I also enjoy getting to work with very clever peers, who raise the bar and stimulate your intellect constantly.
 Last but not least, being in Central London is a nice perk!

 What are you finding more challenging?

 Because the bar is so high at Imperial, the difficulty of some of the exams and coursework can be intimidating.
-It takes a lot of work to be confident in your abilities, and to remain on top of everything.
+It takes a lot of work to be confident in your abilities and to remain on top of everything.
 At the end, though, the reward makes all the hard work worth it!

 What do you do in your spare time?

 In my spare time, I am an avid runner and wannabe yogi!
-I am also musician and love photography.
+I am also a musician and love photography.
 It is certainly possible, and important, to make time for extracurricular activities and hobbies!

 Was it easy to find an internship/placement?

-During my 2nd year, I was obsessed with finding an internship that would help me gain skills for my 3rd year industrial placement.
+During my 2nd year, I was obsessed with finding an internship that would help me gain skills for my 3rd-year industrial placement.
 I made it so much of a big deal that I ended up failing all my interviews!
 This year, with no internship experience and looking for advice on how to find my 6-month placement, I contacted the computing Department Industrial Liaison Officer, Victoria Nicholl.
-She was an intangible support: she reviewed my CV, and put me in contact with senior students who gave me great tips to prepare for my interviews.
+She was intangible support: she reviewed my CV and put me in contact with senior students who gave me great tips to prepare for my interviews.
 I ended up interviewing with 4 companies and receiving 4 offers!

 How is your experience with the Imperial Computing Department contributing to you getting the opportunities that you want?